yeqing97/KGDDP-biomarker/README.md

 python hyper_model.py

 ### Data
-The KGDDP-biomarker project utilizes mutli-modal data to build and evaluate the disease diagnosis prediction model.
+This project utilizes mutli-modal data to build and evaluate the disease diagnosis prediction model.
 - Due to file size limitations, the dataset is hosted externally.
 - You can download it from the following link: https://doi.org/10.5281/zenodo.13920084
 <details>